Where We Can Call Home

 Where We Can Call Home is a community heritage project telling the stories of people from Bournemouth, Christchurch & Poole’s ethnically diverse communities and how their journeys from different places have led them to make BCP their home.

-Our community researchers Bea Sieradzka, Natalia Czarnecka, Sharon Muiruri Coyne, Rita El-Gazali and Ebi Sosseh
+Our community researchers Bea Sieradzka, Natalia Czarnecka, Sharon Muiruri Coyne, Rita Satti and Ebi Sosseh

 DEED’s Louise Boston-Mammah and community researcher Rita with Maria Gayton from the Dorset History Centre